Fuller Island

 Fuller Island is an island in the Highjump Archipelago, 4 nmi long and 1.5 nmi wide, lying 2 nmi south of Thomas Island on the south side of Cacapon Inlet.
-It was mapped from air photos taken by U.S. Navy Operation Highjump, 1946–47, and named by the Advisory Committee on Antarctic Names for H.F.
+In 1946, it was mapped from the air photos taken by U.S. Navy Operation Highjump.
+It was named by the Advisory Committee on Antarctic Names for H.F.
 Fuller, an air crewman on the Operation Highjump seaplane commanded by D.E.
-Bunger which landed in this area in February 1947.
+Bunger which landed on this area in February 1947.